George Condo: Work

 Between 1985 and 1995 Condo lived and worked mostly in hotels and rented studios between Paris and New York, while continuing to exhibit extensively in the United States and Europe.
+In New York, Condo and Joseph Glasco maintained studios at I Bond Street and became good friends.
+Condo, Glasco and Julian Schnabel were preparing for exhibitions with Leslie Waddington's gallery in London during that time.
+After Condo moved to Paris, Glasco stayed in his apartment in Île de la Cité one summer in the late 1980s.
 In Paris, Haring introduced Condo to the American writer and artist Brion Gysin, who in turn later introduced him to William S. Burroughs.
 Condo and Burroughs collaborated on numerous paintings and sculptures between 1988 and 1996.
 Selected works from their collaborations were exhibited in 1997 at Pat Hearn Gallery, New York.
 Condo and Burroughs also worked together on a collection of writings and etchings titled Ghost of Chance, which was published by the Whitney Museum in 1991.

 While in Paris, Condo also met and befriended philosopher and semiotician Félix Guattari, best known for his collaborations with Gilles Deleuze, when Condo was working in a studio in the apartment building where Guattari resided.
 Guattari wrote extensively on Condo's work, including an introductory text and interview in the exhibition catalogue for Condo's 1990 solo exhibition at Galerie Daniel Templon.
 Of Condo's paintings Guattari wrote: